 What Information Should a Capability Statement Include?

 Below is a list of essential items that should be included in your capabilities statement:

 - Point of Contact: Include name, phone number and email address

-- Company Credentials: Taxpayer ID, DUNS and CAGE Code
+- Company Credentials: Taxpayer ID, UEI and CAGE Code

 - Business Size: Include any small business classifications your company fits Under